GERMANY FROM ABOVE

 Episode 11: Country

-Natural beauties show their most spectacular side when looked at from above.
-The second episode of “Germany From Above 4“ takes us to the countryside – over fields, woods, and wildness.
-Pristine nature is quite rare since most natural environments are man-made.
+Natural beauties show their most spectacular side when viewed from above.
+The second episode of “Germany From Above 4“ takes us to the countryside – over fields, woods, and wilderness.
+Pristine nature is quite rare since many natural environments are man-made.

-The „Monte Kali“ near Heringen is for instance the highest artificial German mountain.
-The farmer-made perfect symmetry of the hop fields in Baverian Holledau reveal all their magic when you look at them from above.
+The “Monte Kali“ near Heringen is, for instance, the highest artificial German mountain.
+The perfect symmetry of the farmer-made hop fields in Bavarian Holledau reveal their magic when seen from above.

-Hikers are charmed not only towards wild landscapes like the Höllentalklamm at the Zugspitze mountain.
-In 2014 a 75 meter big crop circle near the radome at Raisting in Bavaria attracted curiosity-seekers from all the world to the Ammersee.
-We shot these science fiction shapes and their visitors from an adequate perspective: from above.
-Yet no matter how intergalactic a redesigned field can be, it is still quite an extraordinary experience when you do see the hidden, all very earthy inhabitants of meadows and woods.
-Near the river Main in Franconia we encounter at eyes´height those flying artists that dwell only in healthy forests with clean waters: the black storks.
+Hikers are charmed not only by wild landscapes like the Höllentalklamm at the Zugspitze mountain.
+In 2014 a large 75-metre crop circle near the radome at Raisting in Bavaria attracted curiosity-seekers from around the world to the Ammersee.
+We captured these science fiction shapes and their visitors from the ideal perspective: from above.
+Yet no matter how intergalactic a redesigned field can be, it is still quite an extraordinary experience when you see the throughly hidden, earthly inhabitants of meadows and woods.
+Near the river Main in Franconia, we encounter those flying artists at eye level that dwell only in healthy forests with clean water: the black storks.

-We fly with two black stork parents giving „flight lessons“ to their young bird and visualise the real GPS data of the flying territory.
-Just like we track the route of a female wolf who was born in a military training camp near Magdeburg and wandered almost to Hamburg.
+We fly with two black stork parents as they give flying lessons to their young chick, and see the flying territory with real GPS data.
+Just like we tracked the journey of a female wolf born in a military training camp near Magdeburg who wandered almost as far as Hamburg.

-The waldrapps were extinct in Germany already in the XVII century.
-Now their late offsprings, kept in zoos and born in captivity are brought back into the wild.
-Yet the funny-looking ibis have to learn the migration route from Germany to Italy from their human „parents“ flying on an ultra-light aircraft.
-We were in the air with the young waldrapps, accompanying a few of their training sessions in the Berchtesgadener Land, one of the most spectacular nature areas in Germany.
+The Northern Bald Ibis was hunted to extinction in Germany in the 17th century.
+Now their descendants, kept in zoos and born in captivity are brought back to the wild.
+Yet this odd-looking bird must learn the migration route from Germany to Italy from their human “parents“ flying on an ultra-light aircraft.
+We joined the young Ibises on their training sessions in the Berchtesgadener Land, one of the most spectacular natural landscapes in Germany.

-Much smaller flying and orientation wizards do have their place in „Germany From Above“ too.
-We show how bees fly following a kind of „map-memory“ of the countryside.
-We film the flying honey-makers with a high-speed camera and then simulate their flight with a drone.
-The images are then elaborated in the way that scientists believe that bees see the world.
+Much smaller flying and orientation wizards also have a place in “Germany From Above“.
+We show how bees have a kind of “map-memory“ of the countryside.
+We film these flying honey-makers with a high-speed camera and then simulate their flight with a drone.
+The images are then transformed into the way scientists believe bees see the world.

-The „Monte Kali“ near Heringen is for instance the highest artificial German mountain.
-The farmer-made perfect symmetry of the hop fields in Baverian Holledau reveal all their magic when you look at them from above.
+The “Monte Kali“ near Heringen is, for instance, the highest artificial German mountain.
+The perfect symmetry of the farmer-made hop fields in Bavarian Holledau reveal their magic when seen from above.

-Hikers are charmed not only towards wild landscapes like the Höllentalklamm at the Zugspitze mountain.
-In 2014 a 75 meter big crop circle near the radome at Raisting in Bavaria attracted curiosity-seekers from all the world to the Ammersee.
-We shot these science fiction shapes and their visitors from an adequate perspective: from above.
-Yet no matter how intergalactic a redesigned field can be, it is still quite an extraordinary experience when you do see the hidden, all very earthy inhabitants of meadows and woods.
-Near the river Main in Franconia we encounter at eyes´height those flying artists that dwell only in healthy forests with clean waters: the black storks.
+Hikers are charmed not only by wild landscapes like the Höllentalklamm at the Zugspitze mountain.
+In 2014 a large 75-metre crop circle near the radome at Raisting in Bavaria attracted curiosity-seekers from around the world to the Ammersee.
+We captured these science fiction shapes and their visitors from the ideal perspective: from above.
+Yet no matter how intergalactic a redesigned field can be, it is still quite an extraordinary experience when you see the throughly hidden, earthly inhabitants of meadows and woods.
+Near the river Main in Franconia, we encounter those flying artists at eye level that dwell only in healthy forests with clean water: the black storks.

-We fly with two black stork parents giving „flight lessons“ to their young bird and visualise the real GPS data of the flying territory.
-Just like we track the route of a female wolf who was born in a military training camp near Magdeburg and wandered almost to Hamburg.
+We fly with two black stork parents as they give flying lessons to their young chick, and see the flying territory with real GPS data.
+Just like we tracked the journey of a female wolf born in a military training camp near Magdeburg who wandered almost as far as Hamburg.

-The waldrapps were extinct in Germany already in the XVII century.
-Now their late offsprings, kept in zoos and born in captivity are brought back into the wild.
-Yet the funny-looking ibis have to learn the migration route from Germany to Italy from their human „parents“ flying on an ultra-light aircraft.
-We were in the air with the young waldrapps, accompanying a few of their training sessions in the Berchtesgadener Land, one of the most spectacular nature areas in Germany.
+The Northern Bald Ibis was hunted to extinction in Germany in the 17th century.
+Now their descendants, kept in zoos and born in captivity are brought back to the wild.
+Yet this odd-looking bird must learn the migration route from Germany to Italy from their human “parents“ flying on an ultra-light aircraft.
+We joined the young Ibises on their training sessions in the Berchtesgadener Land, one of the most spectacular natural landscapes in Germany.

-Much smaller flying and orientation wizards do have their place in „Germany From Above“ too.
-We show how bees fly following a kind of „map-memory“ of the countryside.
-We film the flying honey-makers with a high-speed camera and then simulate their flight with a drone.
-The images are then elaborated in the way that scientists believe that bees see the world.
+Much smaller flying and orientation wizards also have a place in “Germany From Above“.
+We show how bees have a kind of “map-memory“ of the countryside.
+We film these flying honey-makers with a high-speed camera and then simulate their flight with a drone.
+The images are then transformed into the way scientists believe bees see the world.

 Facts